 Imagine your child swinging a baseball bat during physical education class, or solving mathematical equations alongside his or her peers.
 These are the types of experiences Perkins offers to every student, regardless of disability.
-Read on to learn more about what makes the Perkins experience truly unique, or view one of our videos to see our students and educators in action.

 Adapted Physical Education